Photo credit: Lizzy Doe Photography

-Leanne is currently working on her debut theatre show, as well as a new pamphlet of original poetry, due to be published by Burning Eye Books in May 2020.
-She is involved in commissions with Derby Book Festival and the Newark Book Festival, and she is also part of the team at UNESCO Nottingham City of Literature.
+Leanne is currently working on her debut theatre show, as well as a new pamphlet of original poetry, due to be published by Burning Eye Books in July 2020.
+She is a New Associate at New Perspectives Theatre and is involved in commissions with Derby Book Festival, Power of Words Festival in Lincolnshire, and the Newark Book Festival.
+She is also part of the team at UNESCO Nottingham City of Literature.

 Leanne Moden is a poet, performer and workshop leader, based in Nottingham in the East Midlands.

 She has performed at events across the UK and Europe, including WOMAD Festival, the Edinburgh Fringe, Sofar Sounds, Stanza Newcastle, the Aldeburgh Poetry Festival, the Beverley Folk Festival, and Bestival on the Isle of Wight, as well as Prima Vista Festival in Estonia and Dia Mundial de la Poesia in Spain.

 Leanne has given performances at the Fourth Wave Feminist Festival in Hackney Downs, Trinity College Cambridge, the Whitworth Museum in Manchester, and she even did a set as part of the TEDx WOMEN talk at UCL in 2016.
 In 2019, she performed her first solo poetry show, Skip Skip Skip, as part of PBH's Free Fringe at the Edinburgh Fringe Festival.